Some isolation and stability results for Einstein manifolds: Isolation and stability results for the Weyl functional on Ricci-flat ALE manifolds

 Using the basis $\set{\theta^i\wedge\theta^j}$ of the bundle of $2$-forms, they can be written as

 where $R_{ijkl}$ are the coefficients of the Riemann curvature tensor (for a more accurate discussion see e.g., \cite[Chapter 1]{CMbook}).
-Given a closed a closed Riemannian manifold of dimension $n=2m$, the generalized Gauss-Bonnet formula is given by
+Given a compact Riemannian manifold of dimension $n=2m$, the generalized Gauss-Bonnet formula is given by

 where

 and we are adopting Einstein's summation convention.
 It is possible to rewrite $\Omega$ in terms of the coefficients of the Riemann curvature tensor, in fact, since $\Omega_{ij}=\frac{1}{2}R_{ijkl}\theta^k\wedge\theta^l$, we have